Were you expecting a stereotypical Russian greeting? Well, where I come from, we get right into the matter of business. No need for pleasantries.

 - The Abyssals possess extraordinary durability.
 Direct strikes on their “hardened” shells yield relatively poor effects.
 We have witnessed an Abyssal eating a full component of 3M45 with seemingly no effect.
 Our colleagues and comrades here in the US report similar observed effects.

-- While it is possible in theory to begin development of conventional ordinance carrying greater payloads, doing so would forcefully reveal the presence of the Abyssals to the general public and causing undesirable consequences such as global panic.
+- While it is possible in theory to begin development of conventional ordnance carrying greater payloads, doing so would forcefully reveal the presence of the Abyssals to the general public and causing undesirable consequences such as global panic.
 As such, R&D efforts are primarily limited to the various shipgirl special operation groups at the moment.
 Furthermore, as you will see below, shipgirls currently fulfill the tactical requirements on the battlefield.

 - Some more advanced Abyssal units possess all sorts of abilities to disrupt and/or deny conventional weaponry.
-Our limited encounters have already shown Abyssals with decoy launchers and what appears to be active defenses (implicitly meant to counter shipgirl ordinance).
+Our limited encounters have already shown Abyssals with decoy launchers and what appears to be active defenses (implicitly meant to counter shipgirl ordnance).

 - Finally, unlike conventional naval ships, all Abyssals can simply retreat below water.
 An Abyssal being targeted by a strong alpha strike may simply elect to go under for a period of time, which significantly reduces our capacity for follow-up strikes using conventional forces.